Panče Stojanov

-Panče Stojanov (born 23 June 1975) is a former Macedonian international footballer who most recently was in charge of Akademija Pandev in the Macedonian First Football League.
+Panče Stojanov (born 23 June 1975) is a Macedonian football coach and a former international player.
+He is the manager of Brera Strumica in the Macedonian First Football League.

 International career

 He made his senior debut for Macedonia in an August 2001 friendly match against Saudi Arabia and has earned a total of 12 caps, scoring no goals.
 His final international was an August 2002 friendly against Malta.